MSAZ89/login-logo-replacer/readme.md

 ## Credits

-Developed with ❤️ for the WordPress community
+Developed with ❤️ for the WordPress community by [Michael Simon](https://www.michaelsimonaz.com/)

-## Roadmap

-Planned features for future releases:

-- Custom login page background
-- Custom button styling
-- Live preview functionality
-- Login page template presets
-- Mobile-specific logo settings

 ---